 Sometimes I get so caught up in my little world of very well treated dogs that I tend to forget about all the ones out there suffering.
-In Washington we are being given an opportunity to make a difference for those who don’t have the wonderful lives of the animals I know.
+In the Seattle area we are being given an opportunity to make a difference for those who don’t have the wonderful lives of the animals I know.

-Washington state is considering an ordinance which would make it illegal to leave your dog chained outside continually.
-Here is a detailed article from the Seattle P-I written when the last ordinance in King County was going up for a vote, Law would prohibit pet owners from continuously confining dogs.
-This time we are trying to get this passed as a law for all of Washington State as there is nothing within the law to help these poor animals which are left on the end of a chain for their whole lives being denied the love and family they long for.
+King County is considering an ordinance which would make it illegal to leave your dog chained outside continually.
+Here is a detailed article from the Seattle P-I, Law would prohibit pet owners from continuously confining dogs.
+Right now there is nothing within the law to help these poor animals which are left on the end of a chain for their whole lives being denied the love and family they long for.
 Not only is this a sad and horrible life for these dogs but chained dogs tend to have more issues with aggression and are more likely to bite and harm children and other people.
 In fact there is a group called Mothers against dog chaining dedicated to this issue.

 Here is a wonderful explanation by Cesar Milan on why dogs should not be tethered.

-If you are in Washington state please take a moment to contact your legislator .
-To find you legislator, please visit find your legislator.
-If you are not in Washington state consider contacting your local government to see if they will address this issue in your area.
+If you are in the King County area please take a moment to contact your council member.
+For a list of the names and contact information of these folks, please visit The King County Council Directory.
+If you are not in the Seattle area consider contacting your local council folk to see if they will address this issue in your area.